MooersLab/MooersLab/README.md

 ## Writing productivity tools
-These are some programming tools designed to support greater writing producitivity.
+These are some programming tools designed to support greater writing productivity.
+There are three elements: progress tracking, support for manuscript writing in LaTeX, and the writing log.
+The last might be the most tool for organizing and managing a writing project.
+It is analogous to a project specific laboratory notebook.

+### Progress tracking
+For writing tasks that cannot be completed in one seating, progress tracking can support momentum and enthusiasm for the project.

 - [Track writing progress in 2024 and 2025](https://github.com/MooersLab/writing-progress-2024-25)
-- [LaTeX manuscript template](https://github.com/MooersLab/manuscriptInLaTeX) Generic template for the first submission as a PDF.
-- [Annotated bibliography Template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Every writing project needs one of these.
-- [bib2item3](https://github.com/MooersLab/bib2item3) Python script to convert bibtex.bib file to bibitems in tex file format.
-Bibitems are required by some publishers.
-They are a pain to create manually.
 - [The writer's creed](https://github.com/MooersLab/thewriterslaw) Guidelines for greater productivity.
 - [Writing contract template](https://github.com/MooersLab/writingContract) This contract is in Microsoft Word, markdown, LaTeX, and org-mode.
 This accountability system works only if your partner has a similar level of commitment to daily writing.
 I had a good run of four years with one person from out-of-state.
 I would consider doing this again.
-- [Emacsconf 2022 talk about GhostText on YouTube, December 2022](https://www.youtube.com/watch?v=2NPUDYAOgW0&t=3s) Includes demonstration of using Emacs to edit a document in Overleaf.
 - [TimeSpent](https://github.com/MooersLab/timeSpent) Hourly time tracking by project with Google Sheets.
 This is useful for making monthly time reports and learning how much various writing projects actually take.

+### Manuscript writing support
+- [LaTeX manuscript template](https://github.com/MooersLab/manuscriptInLaTeX) Generic template for the first submission as a PDF.
+- [Annotated bibliography Template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Every writing project needs one of these.
+- [bib2item3](https://github.com/MooersLab/bib2item3) Python script to convert bibtex.bib file to bibitems in tex file format.
+Bibitems are required by some publishers.
+They are a pain to create manually.
+- [Emacsconf 2022 talk about GhostText on YouTube, December 2022](https://www.youtube.com/watch?v=2NPUDYAOgW0&t=3s) Includes demonstration of using Emacs to edit a document in Overleaf.

 - [LaTeX Voice In Plus library of speech-to-text commands](https://github.com/MooersLab/latex-voice-in)

 ### Writing log for planning manuscripts